zth/rescript-relay/rescript-relay-documentation/docs/making-queries.md

 > `fetch` uses Relay's `fetchQuery` under the hood, which you can [read more about here](https://relay.dev/docs/api-reference/fetch-query).

+> For more robust error handling within your GraphQL operations, consider using the [`@catch` directive](catch-directive) to handle field-level errors explicitly in your query data.

 ##### Parameters

 | Name                 | Type                                         | Required | Notes                                                                             |